Renfrewshire: Communities

+Demographics

+Languages

+The 2022 Scottish Census reported that out of 178,875 residents aged three and over, 54,274 (30.3%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 178,868 residents aged three and over, 1,768 (1%) considered themselves able to speak or read Gaelic.

 Culture

 Renfrewshire contains several places of interest.
 In the west of Renfrewshire, Castle Semple Loch at Lochwinnoch and the wider Clyde Muirshiel Regional Park are natural areas of interest, as is the Gleniffer Braes country park in the south.

 Paisley contains several historic buildings and notable sites, including Paisley Abbey, Paisley Museum and Coats Observatory, Paisley Town Hall, Coats Memorial Church, Sma' Shot Cottages and St Mirren Park (home of St Mirren F.C.).
 Outside of Paisley, Elderslie, the claimed birthplace of Scottish knight William Wallace, contains a monument in his honour, while the Weaver's Cottage at Kilbarchan is in the care of the National Trust for Scotland.
 The town of Johnstone is notable for Johnstone Castle, Johnstone High Parish Church and for containing a museum within a supermarket.

 The Braehead Arena in Renfrewshire close to the boundary with Glasgow is home to leading professional basketball team, the Scottish Rocks, who compete in the British Basketball League.
 The arena was also host to the 2000 Ford World Curling Championships.